VinayKale1998/BookingAPI/README.md

 # BookMyShow API
-The project uses NodeJS with express to build APIs for a movie booking application, We have named it BookMyShow.
+The project uses NodeJS with express to build APIs for a movie booking application named BookMyShow.

 We have exposed two endpoints as per the requirements of the project,